History (HIST)

 A study of the major political, economic and cultural processes that marked the development of modern Latin America.

 This course examines the ancient history of the human race.
 It begins with the evolution of Homo sapiens in Africa and continues through approximately the 4th century CE.
-Topics examined include the formation of cultures, societies, states, and empires around the world including those in Egypt, Southwest Asia, India, China, and the Mediterranean.
+Topics examined include the formation of cultures, societies, states, and empires around the world such as those in Egypt, Southwest Asia, India, China, and the Mediterranean.

 Covers early North American history from pre-contact through 1763, with a focus on the territory that would eventually become the United States.
 Examines the varieties of colonial worlds created by Europeans and native peoples, the nature and impact of European colonization, the development of slave societies, the emergence of regional economies and modern culture, the consolidation of European empires in the early and mid-18th century, and the imperial wars that finally set the stage for the coming of the American Revolution.